 In 2011, GNPI created The Global Gospel (TGG), a set of 107 visual stories based on the life and teachings of Jesus.
 Featuring three hours worth of content, TGG is a harmony of the gospel stories prepared in a simple video format with a series of application questions that go along with each episode.
-It’s been translated into more than 30 languages, and our translation teams are working hard to make it available in three more languages this year.
+It’s been translated into nearly 40 languages, and our translation teams are working hard to make it available in three more languages this year.

 One of our production partners in Cyprus suggested reworking TGG as a children’s program for broadcast television, and we thought it was a brilliant idea.
 This partner says, “I’ve always had a heart for the younger generation.
 Sunday school is good, but kids in the Middle East don’t know much about Jesus.
 They may know stories of the Bible, and that’s it.
 Lots of adults have doubts because they’ve never seen God’s word from beginning to end.
 Other programs teach lessons on being nice and kind.
 We wanted to help young people focus on why Jesus said what he did and what he meant when he said it.
 We wanted it to be biblical and creative.”